jaimiles23/leetCode/728_Self_dividing_numbers/directory_728.md

 # Conclusion
 Each solution has merits and should be implemented into a system depending on its intended functionality.
-I would default to using the **String Number 1:1 ratio** solution because of its ease of implementation and understanding.
+I would default to using the **string number 1:1 ratio** solution because of its ease of implementation and understanding.
 A fundamental principle of system design is accessibility - a system should be designed to be as  accessible to other collaborators as possible; one key component of accessibility is simplicity.
 A more complex system, for instance one gated behind potentially non-intuitive math, limits the number of potential collaborators and the effort spent into system maintenance.

-Yet there are cases to implement the **Base X Number Solution**.
+Yet there are cases to implement the **base X number solution**.
 The scalability of this solution is a boon; implement this solution if the system may eventually require different inputs, e.g., binary.
 Implementation of this solution may help reduce the labor required to expand the system.